-Posted by Angela @ farragio on Thursday, May 31, 2012 Under: food drink
+Posted by Angela @ farragio on Tuesday, February 4, 2020 Under: food drink

-I think the longer soup cooks, the better it tastes so bring it to a low simmer and let cook for at least a half hour.
-While it's simmering make a tossed salad (or Cucumber Chip Salad), slice a baguette and drizzle with olive oil and cracked black pepper and sea salt, and you have a hearty meal that was easy to make.
+While the soup is cooking, prepare a tossed garden salad or Cucumber Chip Salad, slice a baguette and drizzle with olive oil and cracked black pepper and sea salt, and you have a hearty meal that was easy to make.

 LEAVE A COMMENT